I’m thankful to Pancreatic Cancer Action for featuring this article here.

 Many supporters of the ‘other’ named cancers reacted as you would expect, with criticism and it came from many parts of the world.
 In UK, there were many complaints made but the UK Advertising Standards Authority rejected these and refused to ban the adverts.
 Read some of the fallout by clicking here.
 The UK-based Pancreatic Cancer organisation later issued a statement saying ‘no cancer advert that saves a single life can be accused of going too far‘.
 Two of the three patients in the controversial adverts have since died, in fact these tragic and heart-breaking events both came not long after the advertising campaign was launched.

 Kerry Harvey was always the face of this campaign although the other two messages are equally powerful.
 Kerry would have been 29 on 14th August 2018.
 RIP Kerry.
 Read her diagnosis and treatment story by clicking here and here.
 Neuroendocrine Cancer.

 Clearly I would rather not be diagnosed with any cancer.
 But if I was to be brutally honest, I’m glad I wasn’t diagnosed with a more aggressive disease, otherwise I might not be here now enjoying life with my family.
-So I totally understand the motivations of this campaign and why I fully support the 2019 twitter message from one of its creators Ali Stunt (CEO of Pancreatic Cancer Action)
+So I totally understand the motivations of this campaign and why I find myself supporting the 2019 twitter message from one of its creators Ali Stunt (CEO of Pancreatic Cancer Action).